 Role & Team

-I worked as a designer on the Cartoon Network Amazone project, focusing on theme park design and illustration.
-I collaborated with the art team manager and broader creative team to support the park’s visual storytelling and ensure the brand translated effectively into a large-scale physical environment.
+Designer on the creative team, focused on theme park design and illustration.
+I worked with the art team manager and broader creative team, contributing to the park's visual storytelling and ensuring the brand translated effectively into a large-scale physical environment.

 Project Goal